wpswings/woo-gift-cards-lite/readme.txt

 **1) Pre-Loaded & Custom Gift Card WooCommerce Templates:** Create gift certificates with templates for Mother’s Day, Christmas, Gift for You, etc. Additionally, you can upload custom card templates.

+**2) Group Gifting Cards for Collective Gifting (Pro):**You can create group gifting cards enabling your customers to organize collective gifting and send email invitations to their friends and family for contribution.

-**2) Limit Gift Cards for Individual Use Only:** You can set gift coupons for individual use only; not redeemable with other coupons.
+**3) Limit Gift Cards for Individual Use Only:** You can set gift coupons for individual use only; not redeemable with other coupons.
 Thereby, restricting customers from getting unfair discounts.

-**3) Minimum and Maximum Limit to Redeem Gift Cards:** Set the maximum and minimum amount customers must spend before using a WooCommerce gift certificate.
+**4) Minimum and Maximum Limit to Redeem Gift Cards:** Set the maximum and minimum amount customers must spend before using a WooCommerce gift certificate.

-**4) Set Expiry Date:** You can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.
+**5) Set Expiry Date:** You can define the expiry date for your gift vouchers, which will be in effect from the date of purchase or from the scheduled date of delivery for scheduled cards.

-**5) Minimum Limit On User Pricing:** You can set a minimum limit on user price for WooCommerce giftcard.
+**6) Minimum Limit On User Pricing:** You can set a minimum limit on user price for WooCommerce giftcard.
 The customers can’t enter a custom amount lower than the minimum limit.

-**6) Cards With Duration-Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.
+**7) Cards With Duration-Based Costing:** Create variable-priced WooCommerce gift cards for time-based services like grooming, decors, etc. Set durations as descriptions & prices accordingly.

-**7) Five Pricing Types:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.
+**8) Five Pricing Types:** Create WooCommerce Gift Cards for your products & services using these pricing types: default price, price range, selected price, user price, and variable prices.

-**8) Flexible Delivery Options:** Choose the email method to send the gift card directly to the recipient.
+**9) Flexible Delivery Options:** Choose the email method to send the gift card directly to the recipient.
 The downloadable option allows customers to receive the card & deliver it to others.

-**9) Tax Calculation:** Enable automated tax calculation on gift card products to streamline tax payments for customers.
+**10) Tax Calculation:** Enable automated tax calculation on gift card products to streamline tax payments for customers.

-**10) Gifting Card Portal:** You can redeem & recharge giftcard at their online and retail store.
+**11) Gifting Card Portal:** You can redeem & recharge giftcard at their online and retail store.
 Plus, scan and fetch their coupon details.

-**11) Customize Coupon Codes:** Ultimate WooCommerce Gift Cards Plugin can generate coupon codes.
+**12) Customize Coupon Codes:** Ultimate WooCommerce Gift Cards Plugin can generate coupon codes.
 You can tweak the coupon code length, prefix, expiry date, & usage limit.

-**12) Customize Gift Card Email Template:** Upload logo, adjust logo height & width, card message length, disclaimer text, subject line, and more to tailor your gift certificate emails.
+**13) Customize Gift Card Email Template:** Upload logo, adjust logo height & width, card message length, disclaimer text, subject line, and more to tailor your gift certificate emails.

-**13) Product & Category Exclusion:** With the WooCommerce Ultimate Gift Card plugin, you can exclude certain categories, products, or sale items from being eligible for redemption.
+**14) Product & Category Exclusion:** With the WooCommerce Ultimate Gift Card plugin, you can exclude certain categories, products, or sale items from being eligible for redemption.

-**14) Purchase Date on the Gift Coupon:** Show the purchase date on the gift card WooCommerce email using the shortcode [PURCHASEDATE].
+**15) Purchase Date on the Gift Coupon:** Show the purchase date on the gift card WooCommerce email using the shortcode [PURCHASEDATE].

 ==  Create Gift Cards for Every Festival and Celebration and Boost eCommerce Holiday Sales! == [**Download Now!!**](https://downloads.wordpress.org/plugin/woo-gift-cards-lite.zip)